It’s great news for GAA fans around the world to hear that the development of a new Gaelic football game is currently in progress.

 Mojopin Studios, a small independent company based in Armagh are developing the game which is set in stone to be named All Star Gaelic Football.

-Ten months ago, founder of Mojopin Studios, Peadar McMahon, discussed that although they have “been through many grant/loan provision schemes, it seems games are not a priority” anymore.
-The sole funding of this project came from Peadar’s pocket, and that his own “personal funds for the development had dried up.”
+Peadar discussed that although Mojopin Studios have “been through many grant/loan provision schemes, it seems games are not a priority” anymore.
+The sole funding of this project came from Peadar’s pocket, and that his own “pesonal funds for the development, have dried up.”

 “We are always open to other opportunities and we are actively looking for investors or sponsors that are interested.”